-material system analysis critical raw materials
+material flow analysis critical raw materials

 Material system analysis (MSA)